pi3123/Alexa-easy-startup/README.md

 # Alexa-easy-startup
-Starting alexa pi easily without opening 3 terminals and making your raspberry pi informing you the progress.
+These files will start alexa pi easily without making you open 3 terminals and as a bonus this will make your raspberry pi informing you the progress.

 Step 1: Clone the repository to your Desktop